LSD: then and now

 - Multiple and simultaneous occurrence of emotions like joy, rage, terror or panic

 - Religiosity and a feeling of oneness with the universe

 - Possible distorted perception of the passage of time

 - Possible magnification or distortion of sounds

 - Moving patterns of bright colors on people and objects

 - Papillary dilatation

-Hallucinogen persisting perception disorder (HPPD) describes spontaneous, repeated or continuous recurrences of sensory distortions or hallucinations long after initial use with LSD.
-These symptoms can occur weeks, months or even years after use, even when brain scans show normal brain structures.
-Therefore, the effects of LSD can be long lasting.
+Hallucinogen persisting perception disorder (HPPD) can also occur due to spontaneous, repeated or continuous recurrences of sensory distortions or hallucinations long after initial use with LSD.
+These symptoms can occur within weeks, months or even years after use, even when brain scans show normal brain structures.